Valeric acid

 Valeric acid or pentanoic acid is a straight-chain alkyl carboxylic acid with the chemical formula CH3(CH2)3COOH.
 Like other low-molecular-weight carboxylic acids, it has an unpleasant odor.
 It is found in the perennial flowering plant Valeriana officinalis, from which it gets its name.
 Its primary use is in the synthesis of its esters.
 Salts and esters of valeric acid are known as valerates or pentanoates.
 Volatile esters of valeric acid tend to have pleasant odors and are used in perfumes and cosmetics.
 Several, including ethyl valerate and pentyl valerate are used as food additives because of their fruity flavors.

 History

 Valeric acid is a minor constituent of the perennial flowering plant valerian (Valeriana officinalis), from which it gets its name.
+It was first isolated in the 19th century.
 The dried root of this plant has been used medicinally since antiquity.
 The related isovaleric acid shares its unpleasant odor and their chemical identity was investigated by oxidation of the components of fusel alcohol, which includes the five-carbon amyl alcohols.

 Valeric acid is one volatile component in swine manure.
 Other components include other carboxylic acids, skatole, trimethyl amine, and isovaleric acid.
 It is also a flavor component in some foods.

 Manufacture

-In industry, valeric acid is produced by the oxo process from 1-butene and syngas, forming valeraldehyde, which is oxidised to the final product.
+In industry, valeric acid is produced by the oxo process from 1-butene and syngas, forming pentanal, which is oxidised to the final product.